 Should I take down un-captioned videos?

 We don't want to get to that point.
 Start working through videos that were created on or after January 1, 2023.
 For videos that were created in 2022 or earlier, evaluate if they are still relevant or provide value.
-If they do, keep them up!
+If so, keep them up!
 However, if the videos no longer provide value to your site's users and are uncaptioned, taking them down is recommended.
-If you still need help, reach out.
+If you need assistance deciding what's right, reach out.

 What if my video doesn't contain sound or only contains instrumental music?